ISO 14001:2015 Clause 9 Performance evaluation

 - Review the kinds of monitoring you do now for regulatory compliance and other purposes (such as quality or health and safety management).
 How well might this serve your EMS purposes?
 What additional monitoring or measuring might be needed?

-- You can start with relatively simple monitoring and measurement process, then build on it as you gain experience with your EMS.
+- You can start with a relatively simple monitoring and measurement process, then build on it as you gain experience with your EMS.
 It is better to measure fewer items consistently than to measure many items inconsistently.

 - Regulatory compliance: Determining your compliance status on a regular basis is very important.
 You should have a procedure to systematically identify, correct, and prevent violations.
 Effectiveness of the compliance assessment process should be considered during the EMS management review.